Shakileash5/leetCode/single-number-iii/README.md

 <h2>260.
 Single Number III</h2><h3>Medium</h3><hr><div><p>Given an integer array <code>nums</code>, in which exactly two elements appear only once and all the other elements appear exactly twice.
 Find the two elements that appear only once.
 You can return the answer in <strong>any order</strong>.</p>

-<p><strong>Follow up:&nbsp;</strong>Your algorithm should run in linear runtime complexity.
-Could you implement it using only constant space complexity?</p>
+<p>You must write an&nbsp;algorithm that runs in linear runtime complexity and uses&nbsp;only constant extra space.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>